likethegoddess/attain/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Copyright: Diana Thompson

-A full site editing theme.
-Empty version.
+An accessible full site editing base theme.
 Please note that this is not a complete theme, only a head start.
 You need to add values to or remove setings in theme.json for the theme to work without JavaScript errots in the editor.